 Find out what their game plan is.
 Find out what they plan on doing after the military.
-I’ve always believed it was our job as a leader to genuinely care about our soldiers as people, not just as soldiers.
+It’s our job as a leader to genuinely care about our soldiers as people, not just as soldiers.
 Make sure they have some type of game-plan in place, so they don’t end up homeless or destitute.
-As a leader, you should strive to ensure every soldier leaves the military in a better situation than they were in when they first joined!
+As a leader, you should ensure every soldier leaves the military in a better situation than they were in when they first joined!

 Ask if they need help with anything.
 Ask if there is anything you can do to help them have a smooth transition.
 This shows you care.
 Plus, it’s the right thing to do.

 Keep the door open.
 Let them know the door is open if they want to return to the National Guard (assuming they are a good soldier).
 Don’t let them leave on a negative note or with a bad taste for the military in the mouth.
 You will be quite surprised how many people will COME BACK, or even change their mind last minute, if you show them you care.

 Present them an award.
 Make sure your soldier gets some type of ETS award.
 It does not have to be fancy or expensive.
 I suggest getting them some type of service or achievement medal and a personalized gift.
 This “personal touch” will send them off with a “happy” feeling about you, your unit, and the National Guard.
 You can even do a cookout or “exit party” with them.